 attributes are, to the skilled observer, obvious in the source code and will be the basis of

 most of the discussion during the code review.

 The course proceeds with planning, sprint execution, review, and retrospective (and a

 short lecture here and there) until the afternoon of the last day.
 The course concludes

 with a course review, retrospective, and plenty of time for questions and answers.

 3 Day CSD class:

-  We have offered 3 day CSD classes for development teams with staff that are already CSM certified.
+We offer a 3 day CSD classes for development teams.
 Call us at 248-489-0408 to inquire about the 3 day CSD option.